Falken42/SecondReality/README.md

 _Current status_: The first part of the demo executes, but only a black screen is visible.
 No audio is available yet.

+- Mode 13h VGA emulation and palette register sets is complete.
 - First part (alku) compiles and fully executes to completion.
 - The build system and the GL rendering backend is complete.